khanlab/cvpl_tools/docs/GettingStarted/segmentation_pipeline.rst

         cell_cnt = count_inst(inst)  # count each contour as a cell
         return cell_cnt

-This code may seem complete, but it has a few issues:
+This code is complete, but notice that:

 1. Lack of interpretability.
-Often when we first run this function some bug will show up, for example when the output cell count is unexpectedly large.
-Debugging this becomes a problem since we don't know if one of the three steps in the cell_count function did not work as expected, or if the algorithm does not work well on the input data for some reason.
+Often the first run is when some bug shows up.
+Debugging this becomes a problem without some way to look into intermediate results since we don't know if one of the three steps in the cell_count function did not work as expected, or if the algorithm does not work well on the input data for some reason.
 In either case, if we want to find the root cause of the problem we very often end up adding code and rerun the pipeline to display the output of each step